-- Gap Analysis on Corporate Liability Provision of The Malaysian Anti-Corruption Commission (Amendment) Act 2018; and - Sales, Billing, Collection and Credit Control on Managed Telecommunications Network Services.
+- i.
+Gap Analysis on Corporate Liability Provision of the Malaysian Anti-Corruption Commission (Amendment) Act 2018; - ii.
+Sales, Billing, Collection and Credit Control of Managed Telecommunications Network Services; and - iii.
+Sales, Billing, Collection and Credit Control of Telecommunications Services.

 The Committee reviews the internal audit reports, its recommendations and its subsequent follow-up review to determine the status of the internal controls, where applicable.